 Sunset at Viewpoint of Senhora do Monte

-The viewpoint of Senhora do Monte, also known as Miradouro da Senhora do Monte, is a popular panoramic lookout point located in the Graça.
+The viewpoint of Senhora do Monte, also known as Miradouro da Senhora do Monte, is a one of the best viewpoints in Lisbon located in the Graça.

 The views from here are considered some of the most breathtaking in Lisbon and it’s a super romantic and picturesque spot for couples, photographers, and sunset enthusiasts alike.